samhh/tshm/README.md

 ### Input

+Whilst the parser is currently very strict about whitespace/similar (see below), it's a little loose in some other areas.
+It is not intended to be a perfect parser of TypeScript syntax, rather merely able to support most normal use cases.

 - Syntactic parentheses e.g. `(() => void)[]`
 - Nested special array syntax e.g. `string[][]`
 - Object literal keys that aren't ordinary static strings